psvenk/hubmail/README.md

 ## Roadmap

-- Add support for including thread info in subject line (like GitHub notification emails)
 - Add support for changing message IDs to differ from the GitHub notification emails
 - Include non-comment actions; e.g., pull request reviews and merges